 Please pay attention to all investigations performed and the results as they become available.

 To avoid delays please liaise with the Intensive Care Unit at an early stage if it is obvious that the patient will need an intensive care bed.
 If it is likely that the patient will need to go to the operating theatre please liaise with your colleague on bleep 1220 to plan this process well in advance.

-YOU MUST ENSURE THAT ALL APPROPRIATE INFORMATION IS FULLY DOCUMENTED IN THE TRAUMA BOOKLET.
-The anaesthetic section must be completed and the vital signs must be recorded in all unconscious patients.
-Please use the observation chart as your anaesthetic record.
-(Start an anaesthetic chart if the patient goes to theatre).
+YOU MUST ENSURE THAT ALL APPROPRIATE INFORMATION IS FULLY DOCUMENTED ON CRS.
+Vital signs must be recorded in all unconscious patients.
+Ensure they are being entered into CRS by the ED staff, or write them on an anaesthetic chart (especially if the patient is going to theatre or IR).